 Ted Dutter and Emily Greenwood met back in 1986 while working for The Middlesex News.
-At that time, technology was a major becoming a major part of the newspaper industry and revolutionizing everything.
+At that time, technology was becoming a major part of the newspaper industry and revolutionizing everything.
 We saw a need for small businesses and non-profits to have a higher level of technical support than was available as the technology.

 After leaving the Middlesex News, we started our own small business supporting the newspaper industry technology needs.
 During this experience, we met local small business owners and realized the lack of quality technical support for small businesses.
 With this in mind, we dedicated ourselves in the business of providing experienced and professional technical support for small business and non-profits.